Home » Getting Your DegreeTransition » Get A SMART Start On Your Education

 smart start on your education

 Are you thinking about what’s next after the military?
-Planning your transition and reintegration can be daunting, but there are some steps you can take to make the process less stressful and increase your chances for a successful civilian life.
+Planning your transition and reintegration can be daunting, but there are some steps you can take to make the process less stressful and increase your chances of a successful civilian life.

 Like a military mission, the first step to planning your education is to clearly define your objective.
 As a famous NY Yankees player and coach used to say, “If you don’t know where you are going, you might wind up someplace else.”

 I have personally helped hundreds of service members and veterans focus their goals by using the process known as “SMART” goal setting, which is an acronym for making your goals: Specific, Measurable.
-Action Oriented, Realistic and Time-Driven.
+Action Oriented, Realistic, and Time-Driven.

-ACTION ORIENTED: Your goal must require action, not reaction.
+• ACTION ORIENTED: Your goal must require action, not reaction.
 Actively working to achieve your goals ensures your success.

-TIME DRIVEN: Your goals must clearly define a starting point, layout a timeline, and include an ending point.
+• TIME DRIVEN: Your goals must clearly define a starting point, lay out a timeline, and include an ending point.

 • SHORT-TERM (completed in the next six to 12 months)